To study the phenomenon of osmosis.

 - In plants, osmosis is also responsible for absorbing water and minerals from the soil by using the semipermeable membrane of the root.

-- Students can understand the importance of osmosis and the properties that it displays when it is in different types of solution
+- Students understand the importance of osmosis and osmosis in different types of solution.

 - Students will be able to do the experiment more accurately in the real lab once they understand the steps through the animation and simulation.